-You're eager to work with high school students - educating them, challenging them, and mentoring them as they spread their wings and transition toward adulthood.
+You're eager to work with high school students – educating them, challenging them, and mentoring them as they transition toward adulthood.

 Through the Bachelor of Arts in Secondary Education program, an understanding of the psychology of adolescence will help guide teaching techniques, materials and curricula to meet students needs at this stage of development.
 Your coursework will give you experience with adolescents of varying ages and subjects.
 You will also learn invaluable strategies and techniques paramount to working with high school students.

 As a Secondary Education major, you'll gain classroom experience three times over the course of your program.
 You will complete a one-day a week practicum in your first and third year.
 In your senior year, you will complete a semester long experience in a secondary educational setting.
 These experiences will expose you to a variety of education settings, age groups, and learning needs.

 You can pursue optional education specializations that provide in-depth study in the teaching of specific curricula, subject matter, and/or populations.
 These specializations are designed to enhance your professional qualifications, but they do not lead to additional teacher licenses.